realworldocaml/book/en/concurrent-programming-with-async.md

      (someone_is_listening false) (kill_index 0)))))).
 ```

-This didn't work because the `try/with` only captures exceptions that
+This didn't work because `try/with` only captures exceptions that are
-are thrown in the code directly executed within it; but `maybe_raise`
+thrown in the code directly executed within it; but `maybe_raise`
-schedules a job to run in the future, and it's that job that throws an
+schedules an Async job to run in the future, and it's that job that
-exception.
-Such exceptions can be caught using the `try_with`
+throws an exception.
+To deal with this issue, Async provides its own
-function provided by Async, as shown below.
+`try_with` function, which we use below.

 ```ocaml
 # let handle_error () =